n3oltd/support/docs/01-engage/02-accounts/04-account-profile/09-history/index.md

 sidebar_position: 9
 ---

 In Engage, you can view all previous actions that have taken place on a certain account under the history section.
-Search for any account(link) and click on *History* in the profile menu which shows:
+Search for any account and click on *History* in the profile menu which shows:

 - Created By
 - Last Modified By